kbengine/kbengine/kbe/src/lib/python/Doc/library/filecmp.rst

    *b*. *ignore* is a list of names to ignore, and defaults to ``['RCS', 'CVS', 'tags']``. *hide* is a list of names to hide, and defaults to ``[os.curdir, os.pardir]``.

+   The :class:`dircmp` class compares files by doing *shallow* comparisons as described for :func:`filecmp.cmp`.

    The :class:`dircmp` class provides the following methods: